 There is a general consensus that product developments shall achieve higher accuracies than delivered in existing burned area products.
-There is a clear demand for on-going, rigorous state-of-the-art product validation, which also addresses the temporal stability of product accuracy.
+There is a clear demand for rigorous stateof-the-art product validation prior to the product's release, and it is essential that the quality assessment extends over the entire time series.
 A clear description of product error characteristics, detailing what fire types are commonly missed or where and when commission is frequent is a common requirement among users.
 There is a particular increasing interest in burned area products from high-resolution sensors that can resolve small fires hitherto missed by most satellite sensors.